Bg

 • Set realistic expectations.
 Patience can be key during a sleep regression!
 Sometimes kids take a few weeks to return to normal sleep habits after a period of separation anxiety or mastering a new milestone

 Children at 27 months may do best with a consistent bedtime that allows for around 6 hours of awake time after their afternoon nap.
-Ideally, toddlers get around 10 - 11 hours of overnight sleep, so if your child typically wakes at 6 AM, bedtime will likely be around 7 - 8 PM.
+Ideally, toddlers get around 10 - 11 hours of overnight sleep, so if your child typically wakes at 6 AM, bedtime will likely be around 7:00 - 8:00 PM.
 A regular bedtime can help regulate the body’s internal clock, which can lead to more quality, restful sleep.

-It’s OK to maintain the same bedtime if your child’s nap durations change from day to day.
+It’s OK to maintain the same bedtime if your child’s daytime sleep durations change from day to day.
 However, we recommend moving bedtime earlier if the nap is skipped entirely.
 An earlier bedtime can help prevent overtiredness, which can lead to poor sleep.
 Note that if your child falls asleep before 6:00 PM, this may lead to a cycle of early rising that can be hard to shift later.

 When it comes to bedtime, also account for shifts in nap patterns.
 For instance, if your child’s nap had been at noon and now they are going to sleep at 12:30 PM and waking up 30 minutes later than usual, you may want to adjust bedtime a little later.
 A later bedtime may make it easier for them to fall asleep at night.